 Before we dive into strategies to help shape your online reputation, it is important to know that even the best companies in the world have to deal with a Karen every now and then.
 Sadly, there is no way around this type of person and ignoring any issues they bring up can no longer be ignored.

 Take a deep breath and realize that even your one-star rating on Google can be improved, and doesn’t have to be the stuff of nightmares.
 Feeling overwhelmed?
 The Your Business Marketer team is ready to help you battle those demons and get your business back on track.

 So, why should you care about your business reputation?
 Does it really matter that some random person halfway around the world had an absurd issue with your product and subsequently left you a 1-star rating on Google?
 To be blunt, YES!

 These numbers are just a starting point and primarily reflect retail businesses.
-Businesses that provide a service—such as retirement communities, home services companies, car dealerships, salons, etc.—can expect their online reputation to come under much closer scrutiny as prospective customers decide the best local option.
+Businesses that provide a service such as car dealerships, salons, etc. can expect their online reputation to come under much closer scrutiny.

 Google reviews consistently rank as the most frequently visited site used to inspect companies before a purchase.
 This means every review counts, and any minor incident turns into a revenue-sucking vampire that cannot be ignored.

 5 Ways Businesses Can Manage Their Online Reputation

 Implementing a sound reputation management strategy will remove any doom and gloom.
 That being said, working through all of the sludge can be a down and dirty job.
 Do not underestimate the time and resources you’ll need to devote to earn an All-American reputation.